-Transfer API allows to initiate transfers from your Paysera account to banks, Webmoney, Payza, Paysera accounts.
+Transfer API allows initiating transfers between your Paysera account and either Paysera or another bank account.

 How to start?